 Drupal Gets Hacked a Lot Less, and For Good ReasonIt’s not all too uncommon that a WordPress website gets hacked, but can you remember the last time you heard about a major Drupal hack?
 Odds are that you’ve never heard of one.
 That’s because Drupal websites get hacked a lot less compared with WordPress.
 Why is this?
 Primarily because Drupal security features are more robust than WordPress, and the Drupal community is much more active in spotting and resolving potential security threats.
-All significant security threats in modules are announced on Drupal’s website, and the Drupal Security Team actively works to provide fixes.
-When fixes are found, they’re distributed through the website.
+Drupal’s website announces all significant security threats in modules, and the Drupal Security Team proactively works to furnish solutions.
+Once solutions are identified, they distribute them through the website.
 Also, Drupal includes a security-reporting module you can use to find and resolve any security issues that are found on your website.
 This allows you to be proactive with security and fix problems before they result in a hack or downtime for your website.

 You’re Poised to Take Your Development to Another LevelWhile it sounds cliche, using Drupal will take your ability to design a website to another level.
 WordPress is remarkably simple and great for beginners and intermediate web designers, but the problem with the platform is that the technology doesn’t change much.
 The modules used in WordPress stay mostly the same from release to release.
 The latest version of Drupal is built using Symfony2, allowing the application to provide both high performance and expanded functionality.
 When Drupal is updated, the program is improved to allow for greater functionality.
 With WordPress, you have to wait for someone to develop a plug-in to expand the functionality of the platform.
 Enhanced functionality of the platform allows for greater developmental freedom and is one reason why some of the world’s most important websites are powered by Drupal.
 If it’s good enough for the White House and U.S. governmental organizations, it will be good enough for your business website.
 Looking for a place to host your Drupal website?
 Check out these six web hosting services.